Where to visit sunflower fields in the UK

 Buckinghamshire

-Farmer Paul’s sunflowers, Aylesbury This is only open for a week (possibly into the second week depending on the weather/flowers). £2 entry, and the offer a scavenger trail for kids.
+Farmer Paul’s sunflowers, Aylesbury.
+Open from 3 August £2 entry, and they offer a scavenger trail for kids.

 Cambridgeshire

-Hill Farm PYO, Chesterton Peterborough, Hill Farm has various fruit and veg for PYO, with sunflowers,
+Hill Farm PYO, Chesterton Peterborough, Hill Farm has various fruit and veg for PYO, with sunflowers likely to open in September.

 Devon

 Strawberry Fields, Lifton.
-Sunflowers will be aready from late Summer to early Autumn, they have wildflowers, and the maze will be open over summer.
+Sunflowers will be aready from mid August to early Autumn, they have wildflowers, and the maze will be open over summer.

 Dorset

-Copet Hill sunflowers, Not only are there plenty of paths through the beautiful sunflowers, they also have nature walks and wildlife ponds.
+Copet Hill , Bridport – Not only are there plenty of paths through the beautiful sunflowers, they also have nature walks and wildlife ponds.
+Usually August

 The Dorset Sunflower Trail, Maiden Castle Farm, Dorchester.
-There a new sunflower trail launching here this summer.
 The 20-acre trail will be planted in time for the summer holidays, estimated to open the first weekend of August.
 You can eat at the cafe or take your own food for a picnic.

 Essex